E. E. Smith: The early 1930s: between Skylark and Lensman

 Smith then began work on what he intended as a new series, starting with Spacehounds of IPC, which he finished in the autumn of 1930.
 In this novel, he took pains to avoid the scientific impossibilities which had bothered some readers of the Skylark novels.
-Even in 1938, after he had written Galactic Patrol, Smith considered it his finest work; he later said of it, "This was really scientific fiction; not, like the Skylarks, pseudo-science"; and even at the end of his career, he considered it his only work of true science fiction.
+Even in 1938, after he had written Galactic Patrol, Smith considered it his finest work.
+He later said of it, "This was really scientific fiction; not, like the Skylarks, pseudo-science".
+Even at the end of his career, he considered it his only work of true science fiction.
 It was published in the July through September 1931 issues of Amazing, with Sloane making unauthorized changes.
-Fan letters in the magazine complained about the novel's containment within the solar system, and Sloane sided with the readers.
-So when Harry Bates, editor of Astounding Stories, offered Smith 2¢/word—payable on publication—for his next story, he agreed; this meant that it could not be a sequel to Spacehounds.This book would be Triplanetary, "in which scientific detail would not be bothered about, and in which his imagination would run riot."
+Fan letters in the magazine complained about the novel's containment within the Solar System, and Sloane sided with the readers.
+So when Harry Bates, editor of Astounding Stories, offered Smith 2¢/word—payable on publication—for his next story, he agreed.
+This meant that it could not be a sequel to Spacehounds.

+This book would be Triplanetary, "in which scientific detail would not be bothered about, and in which his imagination would run riot."
 Indeed, characters within the story point out its psychological and scientific implausibilities, and sometimes even seem to suggest self-parody.
-At other times, they are conspicuously silent about obvious implausibilities.Costigan & Bradley's failure to object, when told of the Nevians' impending second raid on Tellus (Earth), that they could easily obtain iron without further destruction, February p.
-88, p.
-175. The January 1933 issue of Astounding announced that Triplanetary would appear in the March issue, and that issue's cover illustrated a scene from the story, but Astounding's financial difficulties prevented the story from appearing.
+At other times, they are conspicuously silent about obvious implausibilities.
+The January 1933 issue of Astounding announced that Triplanetary would appear in the March issue, and that issue's cover illustrated a scene from the story, but Astounding's financial difficulties prevented the story from appearing.
 Smith then submitted the manuscript to Wonder Stories, whose new editor, 17-year-old Charles D. Hornig, rejected it, later boasting about the rejection in a fanzine.
 He finally submitted it to Amazing, which published it beginning in January 1934, but for only half a cent a word.
-Shortly after it was accepted, F. Orlin Tremaine, the new editor of the revived Astounding, offered one cent a word for Triplanetary; when he learned that he was too late, he suggested a third Skylark novel instead.
+Shortly after it was accepted, F. Orlin Tremaine, the new editor of the revived Astounding, offered one cent a word for Triplanetary.
+When he learned that he was too late, he suggested a third Skylark novel instead.

-In the winter of 1933–34, Smith worked on The Skylark of Valeron, but he felt that the story was getting out of control; he sent his first draft to Tremaine, with a distraught note asking for suggestions.
+In the winter of 1933–34, Smith worked on The Skylark of Valeron, but he felt that the story was getting out of control.
+He sent his first draft to Tremaine, with a distraught note asking for suggestions.
 Tremaine accepted the rough draft for $850, and announced it in the June 1934 issue, with a full-page editorial and a three-quarter-page advertisement.
 The novel was published in the August 1934 through February 1935 issues.
 Astounding's circulation rose by 10,000 for the first issue, and its two main competitors, Amazing and Wonder Stories, fell into financial difficulties, both skipping issues within a year.